rehan6658/rehan6658/README.md

 - 👋 Hi, I’m @rehan6658
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Bsc. computer science
+- 🌱 I’m currently pursuing Bsc. in computer science
 - 💞️ I’m looking to collaborate on hack the box
 - 📫 How to reach me instagram @rehan_ali_sayyed
 <!---